15. Be Visible: High Visibility Apparel and Accessories

 I found that Watsonville Granite Rock store when I was searching for 100% cotton neon-colored t-shirts, which they have, along with much more.
 Their inventory includes neon-colored sweatshirts, vests, jackets, and pants, including some with reflective strips.
 Most are available with or without their company logo, although sometimes you will need to special order an item sans logo.

 This gentleman, attending a Monterey Auto Week event at Portola Plaza, caught my eye.
 His Graniterock vest keeps him highly visible on the bikeways, day and night.

 Monterey Auto Week is full of high-traffic events, and he knew biking was his easiest way to get around.
 Think biking is too slow?
 It’s often quicker for 3-5 mile trips.
-During Auto Week, local cyclist Jan Valencia beat a turbo-powered Porsche home on his 20-mile bike commute, on a 55mph road, even tho the Porsche got a 2-minute headstart!
+During Auto Week, local bike commuter Jan Valencia beat a turbo-powered Porsche home on his 20-mile bike commute, on a 55 mph road, even tho the Porsche got a 2-minute headstart!

 Lights like those shown in the photo above help.
-And while this recumbent is all set for the bike path, most cyclists would be wise–when sharing the road with cars–to add a higher-visibility flag, and mounted higher.
-That would make a big difference in not being overlooked by the driver of a tall truck or other motor vehicle.
+And while this recumbent is all set for the Class I bike path, when sharing a road with cars, adding a higher-visibility flag, and at a greater height, is often recommended.
+That could make a difference in not being overlooked by a driver, especially one in an SUV, truck, or other high-off-the-ground motor vehicle.

-Rim-mounted bicycle lights are one of many cool new accessories to make cyclists more visible.
+Rim-mounted bicycle lights are one of many cool new accessories to make people who bike more visible.